-Picture 2-7 Lots of information, but nothing definite!
+Picture 2-5 Lots of information, but nothing definite!
 Maurice Hopper thinks this could be one of the split level bits of the GCR around High Wycombe, but it looks more northern to me.
 Gary Steele points out that the double-track line has recently been singled judging by the clean surface of the levelled ballast on the far right, so we could have a single track branch diverging from a former double track route.
 More intriguingly, Dave Sharp points out that there are walkers on the right who appear to be on another piece of trackbed, which could suggest a former flying junction.
 If so, Neil Kearns thinks it is not Coglaod, Worting or Aynho, as there are no houses like these near any of them.
 He thinks it might be in South Wales by the shape of the hills in the background but can't think of any split-grading lines like this.
+Similarly, John McGrevey suggests it might be Heath, near Cardiff, where the right-hand line would go to Rhymney and the left-hand one to Coryton.
 Surely someone recognises the hills and the houses…?

-Picture 2-8 Some more plain line – not much to go on here.
+Picture 2-6 Some more plain line – really not much to go on here… sorry!

 Picture 2-7 Something a little different – tramway repairs, but where…?

 Picture 2-8 This arrived labelled “South Forest” – somewhere in the London area maybe?
 Maurice Hopper notes that the LBSCR had similar tile-hung buildings.